gboeing/osmnx/docs/source/index.rst

     conda config --prepend channels conda-forge
     conda create -n ox --strict-channel-priority osmnx

-Alternatively, you can run OSMnx + Jupyter directly from this `docker container`_, or you can install OSMnx via pip if you already have all of its dependencies installed on your system.
+Alternatively, you can run OSMnx + Jupyter directly from its official `docker container`_, or you can install OSMnx via pip if you already have all of its dependencies installed on your system.

 Examples